-Oh, Jello…. the sugar (or chemical) laden mystery food of hospitals and cafeterias.
-I went to public school and got my fair share of this stuff back then, so I had never made this for my kids … until now.
+Oh, jello … the sugar (or chemical) laden mystery food of hospitals and cafeterias.
+I went to public school and got my fair share of this stuff back then, so I have never made this for my kids … until now.

 Then I found out about how healthy gelatin from grass fed animals can be a good protein source and can improve skin and hair quality and help the digestive system.
-I’d been drinking unflavored Gelatin in my tea and in smoothies, but it dawned on my that I could use the healthy kind of jello with natural fruits and fresh juices to make a “Jello” that my kids would like and that I would be ok with them eating.
+I’d been drinking unflavored gelatin in my tea and in smoothies, but it dawned on me that I could use the healthy kind of gelatin with natural fruits and fresh juices to make a jello that my kids would like and that I would be ok with them eating.

-Certainly, this still isn’t an everyday snack, but if it is made from fresh fruit and juices with quality Gelatin, it can be a healthy treat that kids of all ages will enjoy!
+While this isn’t an everyday snack, it is made from fresh fruit and juices with quality gelatin, so it can be a healthy treat that kids of all ages will enjoy!
 Just make sure that you are using gelatin, not collagen peptides.
 Gelatin from healthy grass-fed sources is especially beneficial and will “gel” when chilled, while collagen peptides will not.

 - ¼ cup cool water